thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 On receiving, mapper creates a symlink at `/etc/tedge/operations/c8y/c8y_Command` (for main device) or `/etc/tedge/operations/c8y/<external_id>/c8y_Command` (for child device) to master template file.

-The Mapper detects the change in the `/etc/tedge/operations/c8y` directory except for `.template` file.
-When the change is detected, `114` (supported operation) message is sent to c8y.
+The mapper detects the change in the `/etc/tedge/operations/c8y` directory except for `.template` file.
+When the change is detected, the SmartREST `114` (supported operation) message is sent to Cumulocity.

 After that, the received JSON over MQTT message is converted to %%te%% command, preserving all parameters provided in `input` field.